-Customers challenged me, too.
+Customers challenged me too.
 Farmers market attendees in Portland were especially informed and knowledgeable when it came to natural options, and were also sensitive to the overuse of the word “natural” and the fact that some brands “greenwashed,” or presented themselves as all-natural or environmentally friendly when they really weren’t.
 (All this made Portland a great place to formulate).
 At the booth, customers studied the ingredients lists closely.
 It wasn’t uncommon for someone to ask, “Where did you source your baking soda?” or “What refining process did your shea butter go through?”
 I could speak about these things on a surface level but realized I needed to be prepared with a deeper knowledge of what I was talking about.
 I began to research and study up on my ingredients to make sure there was nothing I was overlooking.
 Conversations like these also helped me recognize the importance of my supply chain, so I could speak to where each ingredient came from.
-And the more I knew, the better I could confidently market myself, too, by being able to talk about how I was committed to quality ingredients and how I was closely aligned with the farmers and suppliers I partnered with.
+And the more I knew, the better I could confidently market myself, by being able to talk about how I was committed to quality ingredients and how I was closely aligned with the farmers and suppliers I partnered with.

 One day an email came in from a woman who said her sister had given her a jar of Schmidt’s, which she loved.
 She added: “I understand that unless organic, cornstarch is generally made from genetically modified corn.
 Is the cornstarch you use GMO free?
-If not, do you have plans to offer a GMO free deodorant in the future?”
+If not, do you have plans to offer a GMO-free deodorant in the future?”
 The GMO comment came up a few other times, and I listened.
-The following year, I began phasing it out in favor of arrowroot, which had the added benefit of being completely odorless and quickly adaptable into my formula.
+The following year, I began phasing out cornstarch in favor of arrowroot, which was quickly adaptable into my formula and had the added benefit of being completely odorless.

-Another emailed to say that shortly after she started using Schmidt’s deodorant, she had developed a rash.
+Another person emailed to say that shortly after she started using Schmidt’s deodorant, she had developed a rash.
 I wrote back quickly, thanking her for the message and letting her know that it was the first I’d heard about the issue.
 From conversations with customers at markets and from my continued exploration and research, I was learning that some people believed their skin might be extra sensitive to baking soda or essential oils.
 Other preferred personal care products that weren’t scented.
 While my cedarwood scent had been a hit so far, I could see the benefit in adding a fragrance-free option, which might appeal to this audience.
-When the email came in, I was already in the process of preparing labels for a fragrance-free deodorant, and I told my customer it was coming soon and that I’d give her one for free.
+When the email came in, I was already in the process of preparing labels for a fragrance-free deodorant, and I told my customer it was coming soon, and that I’d give her one for free.
 She took me up on the offer and a few weeks later, I followed up to ask how it was working out for her.
 Her rash was gone, she said, and she loved the new version.

 It’s tempting at your first market—or in your first year—to fixate on the number of products sold.
 Because I wasn’t dependent solely on Schmidt’s for income, I was able to worry less about selling units and more about customer interactions, which were essential for market research and building community.
 Early customer feedback allowed me to perfect my formula, determine future scents, and recognize where I was making the most impact.
-Most importantly, these customers gave me validation my product worked astonishingly well—and they spread the word.
+Most importantly, these customers gave me validation my product worked astonishingly well, and they spread the word.
 That boosted my confidence and my sales, and drove my growing commitment to my business.